Use Let's Encrypt certificates on Application Gateway for AKS clusters

 # you must add the --set installCRDs=true flag to your Helm installation command.

-Create a ClusterIssuer resource.
-This is required by cert-manager to represent the Lets Encrypt certificate authority where the signed certificate is obtained.
+2. Create a ClusterIssuer resource.
+Cert-manager requires this resource to represent the Let's Encrypt certificate authority that issues the signed certificate.

 Cert-manager uses the non-namespaced ClusterIssuer resource to issue certificates that can be consumed from multiple namespaces.
-Let’s Encrypt uses the ACME protocol to verify that you control a given domain name and to issue a certificate.
-More details on configuring ClusterIssuer properties here.
-ClusterIssuer instructs cert-manager to issue certificates using the Lets Encrypt staging environment used for testing (the root certificate not present in browser/client trust stores).
+Let's Encrypt uses the ACME protocol to verify that you control a particular domain name and to issue a certificate.
+You can get more details on configuring ClusterIssuer properties in the cert-manager documentation.

 The default challenge type in the following YAML is http01.
-Other challenges are documented on letsencrypt.org - Challenge Types
+You can find other challenge types in the Let's Encrypt documentation.

 #!/bin/bash